 Step 4: Get Account Managers to Follow-up Passives

 Pass customers who score 7 or 8 out of 10 to account managers who can follow them up and seek further feedback on how to move this score closer to 10.
 Pay attention to any consistently-noted drawbacks in your customer experience.
-For instance; I was made to wait too long, your receptionist is consistently rude or I didn’t expect some of this costs included on my invoice.
+For instance; I was made to wait too long, your receptionist is consistently rude or I didn’t expect some of these costs included on my invoice.

 The things to improve that multiple customers consistently repeat are worth fixing.
 By fixing systematic glitches that upset most customers, and communicating improvements to your service back to them, you will be able to move more customers into becoming promoters who are willing to make customer referrals.